 I love making this Guinness beer bread because it’s the quickest and easiest way I know to get that texture of yeast bread, without all the waiting.
-Most quick breads have a more dense and often sweet flavour as they don’t rise as much but this beer bread recipe without yeast is the exception to that.
-The yeast in the beer and the carbonation of the beer allow the bread to rise and create the light bread texture.
+Most quick bread has a more dense and often sweet flavour as they don’t rise as much but this beer bread recipe without yeast is the exception to that.
+The yeast in the beer and the carbonation of the beer allows the bread to rise and create a light bread texture.

 The light, fluffy texture and the malty slightly sweet flavour provided by the beer make this a versatile bread.
 It’s perfect for sandwiches, as a side to soup or chili, toast or anything else you would use bread for.

 Though it may have become more popular this year as nearly everyone tried their hand at baking bread, both no yeast quick bread and beer bread have been around for a while.

 Quick breads themselves became popular in the 1860s when self-activating baking powder hit the store shelves.
 That’s around when Irish Soda Bread became popular.
 Irish Soda bread uses buttermilk as the activating agent to the baking soda.

 Someone replaced the buttermilk with beer and easy beer bread was born.

 Now we can have delicious bread for soup and sandwiches without kneading, resting or hours in the kitchen.
 This easy beer bread recipe can be made and enjoyed at the same time as your dinner.

 Ingredients & Substitutions